This Indian Chartered Accountant who immigrated to Australia shares Tips on Visa, Living Costs and Job Search in Sydney

 - One really needs to get their 'VISA' sorted before applying for jobs in Australia.

-- Most companies don’t want to sponsor visa since there are already a lot of options available out here (unless you are a Transfer Pricing professional).
-If you have a good transfer pricing experience in a big consulting firm, there is a much greater demand.
+- Most companies don’t want to sponsor visas since there are already a lot of options available out there (unless you are a Transfer Pricing professional).
+If you have good transfer pricing experience in a big consulting firm, there is a much greater demand.
 In fact, some firms even sponsor visas for experience Transfer Pricing consulting professionals (it’s just a few, not all).
 I am in Corporate Tax, not TP just sharing what I know!

 - We reached Australia and started connecting with people.
 Indians working in the Big 4’s and other tax consulting firms were very helpful.
 Indian seniors working in the consulting world referred our CVs and that enabled us (my wife and I) to get the job interview.